Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, sir, very much.

-And she is.
+Well, she is.

-Uh Hillary would not have won Pennsylvania without Operation Chaos.
+Hillary would not have won Pennsylvania without Operation Chaos.

-And I've why should she quit?
+And why should she quit?

-And now look, now you got to a point here uh where with uh Jeremiah Wright being out there and Obama having not won a primary since February 22nd, with Obama losing to Mrs. Clinton seven of the ten largest states in the Democrat primary.
+And now look, now you got to a point here where, with Jeremiah Wright being out there and Obama having not won a primary since February 22nd, with Obama losing to Mrs. Clinton seven of the 10 largest states in the Democrat primary, and Howard Dean now in a frizzled, frazzled tizzy, not knowing how to deal with this.

-Last week the Supers were going to have to decide it.
+Last week, the supers were going to have to decide it.

 Today he's telling the candidates one of them is going to have to quit in June.